About Our School

 The folk school tradition traces its origins to Scandinavian countries, with NFS Grundtvig of Denmark coining the term 'schools for life' as part of his philosophy of education, and of his vision for strengthening and empowering communities.
 Our folk school focuses on an unplugged, deliberate approach, with an emphasis on intergenerational learning that is fun, collaborative and restorative.

-Our mission is to support our communities and strengthen connections by inviting all people to discover the joy of creating together through traditional arts and crafts.
+Our mission is to enrich lives and strengthen community by inviting all people to discover the joy of creating together from a folk school tradition.

-• We believe in the restorative value of our natural environment and our responsibility to protect it.
+• We believe in the restorative value of our natural environment, and in our responsibility to protect it.

 Our Board

-Matthew Smith - local resident and volunteer, currently County Manager of Dakota County, prior to that was Commissioner, Minnesota Department of Revenue, and Director of Finance, City of St. Paul.
+Matthew Smith, Treasurer.
+Local resident and volunteer, currently County Manager of Dakota County, prior to that was Commissioner, Minnesota Department of Revenue, and Director of Finance, City of St. Paul.

-Nanc MacLeslie - on founding Board of Marine Community Library, professional skills in Marketing & Communications, singer and musician who has often performed for local non-profit benefits.
+Nanc MacLeslie, Secretary.
+On the founding Board of Marine Community Library, professional skills in marketing and communications, singer and musician who has often performed for local non-profit benefits.

 Our Shared Stories